DMSLOG-Ai/vbs-api/README.md

 ## API Endpoints

 Before diving into the specific endpoints, it's important to note a crucial requirement for all requests made to the API VBS.
-Each request must include a `placeId` header.
-This header ensures that your requests are correctly routed and processed based on the terminal in question.
+Each request must include a `portId` header.
+This header ensures that your requests are correctly routed and processed based on the port in question.

 ```
 headers : {
     ...
     "x-api-key" : YOUR_API_KEY,
-    "placeId" : TERMINAL_PLACE_ID
+    "portId" : PORT_ID
 }
 ```